kmikholap/profi-sim/README.md

 This script simulates some the following profinet communication channels listed below at the network flow level without actual meaningful packet payload.

 1. Real-time (RT) communication:
 Simulation: Flows between the IO-Controller VM and each IO-Device(s) VM(s).
 The IO-Controller sends a packet containing the mock "RT_L2_Ctrl_to_Devices" payload, which the IO-Devices detect and respond to the IO-Controller with "RT_L2_Ack_Device_to_Ctrl" packet.

-Real Production Environment: RT communication happens between PROFINET Controllers like PLCs and IO-Devices.
+In a real production environment, RT communication happens between PROFINET Controllers like PLCs and IO-Devices.
 It is cyclic and ensures data exchange in real-time intervals.
 This communication bypasses the IP and UDP layers, operating directly on Ethernet for low latency.

 2. PROFINET Communication Channel (PN-CC):
 Simulation: Flows between the IO-Controller VM and an IO-Device(s) VM(s).
 The IO-Controller sends a packet with the mock "PNCC_UDP_Ctrl_to_Devices" payload to the IO-Device, which the IO-Devices detect and respond to the IO-Controller with "PNCC_UDP_Device_to_Ctrl" packet.
-Real Production Environment: PN-CC is used for acyclic data exchanges, like parameterization or diagnostics.
+In a real production environment, PN-CC is used for acyclic data exchanges, like parameterization or diagnostics.
 It typically flows between a PROFINET Controller and IO-Device, often over UDP.

 3. PROFINET Discovery and Basic Configuration Protocol (PN-DCP):
 Simulation: The IO-Controller VM broadcasts a packet with the mock "DCP_Bcast_Discovery_Ctrl_to_Devices" payload.
 IO-Devices respond to this broadcast with a unicast to controller "DCP_Bcast_Discovery_Ack_Device_to_Ctrl" packet.
-Real Production Environment: PN-DCP is used for basic device configuration, IP setting, and network discovery.
+In a real production environment,PN-DCP is used for basic device configuration, IP setting, and network discovery.
 It flows between PROFINET devices and controllers or engineering stations.
 The communication is typically a multicast or broadcast on the Ethernet layer.

 4. Alarm Handling:
 Simulation: The IO-Device VM sends a packet with the mock "Alarm_Device_to_Ctrl" payload to an IO-Controller VM, simulating that an alarm condition is being signaled.

-Real Production Environment: Alarm messages flow between PROFINET IO-Devices and Controllers.
+In a real production environment, Alarm messages flow between PROFINET IO-Devices and Controllers.
 If a device encounters an error or a specific event, it sends an alarm to the controller.
 These alarms are typically handled over UDP.

 ### Installation instructions ###